...

 Even if you have failed previously and relapsed, or are in the middle of a difficult crisis, we stand ready to support you.
 Our trusted behavioral health specialists will not give up on you.
 When you feel ready or just want someone to speak to about therapy alternatives to change your life call us.
 Even if we cannot assist you, we will lead you to wherever you can get support.
 There is no obligation.
 Call our hotline today.

 Several medications can be used to manage the symptoms of benzodiazepine withdrawal.
-A healthcare professional can prescribe these medications, and should be used under their supervision to ensure safe and effective treatment.
+A healthcare professional can prescribe these medications.
+They should be used under their supervision for safe and effective treatment.

-While several medications can help manage some of the physical and psychological symptoms of benzo withdrawal, these medicines are not typically used as the sole treatment for benzodiazepine addiction.
+Many medications can help with the physical and mental symptoms of benzo withdrawal.
+However, these medicines are usually not the only treatment for benzodiazepine addiction.
 Additional therapies, such as counseling and support groups, may also support long-term recovery.

 What helps with benzo withdrawal?
 Several medications may be used to manage the symptoms of benzo withdrawal, including the following:

-- Phenobarbital for benzo withdrawal.
-Phenobarbital is typically part of a comprehensive treatment plan for benzodiazepine withdrawal, which may include other medications and therapies such as clonidine, gabapentin, and counseling.
-Phenobarbital should not be used as the sole treatment for benzodiazepine addiction, and it is necessary to seek professional guidance and support when managing benzodiazepine withdrawal.
+• Phenobarbital for benzo withdrawal.
+Phenobarbital is often used in a complete treatment plan for benzodiazepine withdrawal.
+This plan may also include other medicines and therapies like clonidine, gabapentin, and counseling.
+Phenobarbital should not be the only treatment for benzodiazepine addiction.
+It is important to get professional help when dealing with benzodiazepine withdrawal.

-- Ketamine for benzo withdrawal.
-While there is some research on the use of ketamine for managing substance use disorders, including benzodiazepine addiction, the evidence is limited, and medical guidelines do not currently advise the use of ketamine for this purpose.
-Ketamine can have significant side effects, including hallucinations, disorientation, and confusion, and its long-term effects on the brain and body are not fully understood.
+• Ketamine for benzo withdrawal.
+There is some research on using ketamine to treat substance use disorders, like benzodiazepine addiction.
+However, the evidence is limited.
+Medical guidelines do not recommend using ketamine for this purpose right now.
+Ketamine can cause serious side effects.
+These include hallucinations, disorientation, and confusion.
+We do not fully understand its long-term effects on the brain and body.

-- L-Theanine for benzo withdrawal.
+• L-Theanine for benzo withdrawal.
 L-Theanine is an amino acid generally found in tea leaves and certain mushrooms.
-While it has not been extensively studied for the management of benzo withdrawal symptoms, some research suggests that it may have anxiety-reducing effects and could potentially help manage symptoms of benzodiazepine withdrawal.
+Some research suggests that it may help reduce anxiety.
+It could also help with symptoms of benzodiazepine withdrawal.
+However, it has not been studied much for this purpose.

-- Librium for benzo withdrawal.
+• Librium for benzo withdrawal.
 During benzodiazepine withdrawal, Librium can help manage symptoms such as anxiety, insomnia, and muscle spasms.
-It is generally used as a short-term treatment option, and the dosage and duration of treatment may vary based on the individual’s specific needs and circumstances.
+It is usually used as a short-term treatment.
+The dosage and length of treatment can change based on each person’s needs.

 First-class Facilities & Amenities